danbogachek/danbogachek/site/content/post/handwrite.md

 I dropped out of UMD in January 2018 to pursue the venture full time.
 That summer, I changed the working name from Basereach to Handwrite - much more intutive, much cleaner.
 KISS.
 That was also the same summer when my first ever customer introduced me to a pair of angel investors.
 We raised a pre-seed round in October of 2018.
 I moved out of the shed and in with my girlfriend that December in time to meet the New Year.

 In August 2019, I met my co-founder [Will Wallace](https://www.linkedin.com/in/william-wallace-6578293a/).
 Truly a fantastic guy and a true professional.
 It's thanks to him that Handwrite looks like [this](https://www.handwrite.io) and is such a joy to use.
 In September, Handwrite moved out of me and my girlfriend's apartment and into a real office.
-We're sending thousands of cards a month, allowing our users to reach out and connect with their customers and clients with a human touch.
+We're sending thousands of cards a month, connecting our users to their customers and clients with a human touch.

 More updates to come.